Our Founders

 Merideth Klingbeil is an English Education Major at Bemidji State University and is returning for her second year as a facilitator in Reaching Rural Readers.
 She is looking forward to student teaching Spring of 2026.
 Merideth will spend her free time this summer reading by the lake and preparing for her piano recital in the fall.
 Merideth will be the facilitator for July’s selection, Hudson Bay Bound.

 Sophie Statsman is a Junior English Education major from Eveleth, MN.
 During the summer, she is a camp counselor, gaining more experience working with youth.
 Once she graduates, she plans on returning to the Iron Range and teaching there.
 She enjoys crocheting, hammocking, and spending time with friends and family.
-She’s so excited to facilitate Where Wolves Don’t Die.
+She’s so excited to facilitate Where Wolves Don’t Die in August.